corvusdeinanis/timer-zen-writing-app/README.md

 ## Design

 It is a minimal website that uses water.css, an open-source super-simple CSS framework!
 This makes the site look super clean and professional with zero effort from me.

+## To Do
+- Make app work offline (PWA)
+-Making it impossible to untick "Disable backspace" once it has been toggled; at least until the timer finishes -Display time left in a better way
+-Ability to name file that is being downloaded